 A favorite things party is where you get together with friends and gift each other your favorite things.

 You'll want to carefully think about your guest list.
 I really wanted this party to be fun and filled with girls who would enjoy not just the process of picking out their items to bring, but in receiving others items as well.
 I didn't want this party to be a burden to them at all.
 I knew the wrapping alone for some of these girls would be thrilling.
 I ended up with about 13-14 girls.

 It makes it much easier to be very clear on the invitation itself, examples help too!
-Each person brings 3 items (these items are the same) with a $10 limit per item.
+And of course a cute invitation makes it even better.
+I love Paperless Post for evites, and they have such great customizable option.
+Here's the details you can put on your invite: each person brings 3 items (these items are the same) with a $10 limit per item.
 If you for instance absolutely love lip gloss, you may want to bring 3 lip glosses, individually wrapped.
 They could be 3 shades, but they will all be lip gloss.
 Another person may love scarves, so she will wrap up 3 scarves, could be all identical or could be 3 different patterns.
 Don't tell each other what you've brought, it keeps the suspense fun!